Recording studio: Technologies and techniques

 As well as the inherent sound of the large recording rooms, many of the best studios incorporated specially designed echo chambers, purpose-built rooms which were often built beneath the main studio.
 These were typically long, low rectangular spaces constructed from hard, sound-reflective materials like concrete, fitted with a loudspeaker at one end and one or more microphones at the other.
 During a recording session, a signal from one or more of the microphones in the studio could be routed to the loudspeaker in the echo chamber; the sound from the speaker reverberated through the chamber and the enhanced signal was picked up by the microphone at the other end.
 This echo-enhanced signal, which was often used to sweeten the sound of vocals, could then be blended in with the primary signal from the microphone in the studio and mixed into the track as the master recording was being made.

 Special equipment was another notable feature of the classic recording studio.
 In the US, the biggest studios were owned and operated by large media companies like RCA and Columbia, who typically had their own electronics research and development divisions that designed and built custom-made recording equipment and mixing consoles for their studios.
 Likewise, the smaller independent studios were often owned by skilled electronics engineers who designed and built their own desks and other equipment.
 A good example of this is Gold Star Studios in Los Angeles, the site of many famous American pop recordings of the 1960s.
 Co-owner David S. Gold built the studio's main mixing desk and many additional pieces of equipment and he also designed the studio's unique trapezoidal echo chambers.

-In Europe, the biggest studios were mostly operated by the national broadcast companies as ZDF and the ARD (Germany), RAI (Italy) or the BBC (UK) with few exceptions as EMI, Polydor/Polygram or DGG wich operated own, large recording facilities.
-Although having own technical departments, most of the equipment was supplied through companies such as Telefunken, Siemens, Neumann and EMT.
+In Europe, the biggest studios were mostly operated by the national broadcast companies such as ZDF and the ARD (Germany), RAI (Italy) or the BBC (UK) with few exceptions such as EMI, Polydor/Polygram or DGG which operated their own, large recording facilities.
+Although having their own technical departments, most of the equipment was supplied through companies such as Telefunken, Siemens, Neumann and EMT.

 During the 1950s and 1960s, the sound of pop recordings was further defined by the introduction of proprietary sound processing devices such as equalizers and compressors, which were manufactured by specialist electronics companies.
-One of the best known of these was the Pultec equalizer which was used by almost all the major commercial studios of the time and the 1176 peak limiter, developed by Bill Putnam.
+One of the best known of these was the Pultec equalizer, which was used by almost all the major commercial studios of the time and the 1176 peak limiter, developed by Bill Putnam.